Dhruv-Variya/MultiLib/README.md

 - Implement Complete Authentication And Role Based Authorization.

 - Improve Api Performance By Applying Some Optimal Solutions Like caching, Api Gateway, Request Limit and many more.

+## Conclusion
+- MultiLib is designed to be a robust and extensible system for multiple projects. it serves as a comprehensive learning project for .NET Web API development.